 There are multiple forms of each test.
 Please note that questions and answers will not appear in the same order for each competitor.

 SkillsUSA Online Testing Proctor Policy

-All online Professional Development and Contest Testing must be proctored for the 2022 National Leadership and Skills Conference.
-In order to access the online test, each competitor (including individual members of a team event) must complete the digital proctor and security agreement form below.
-Please review the competitor and proctor requirements below prior to completing the form:
+All online Professional Development and Competition Testing must be proctored for the National Leadership & Skills Conference.
+To access the online test, each competitor (including individual members of a team event) must complete the digital proctor and security agreement form online.
+Please review the competitor and proctor requirements listed below: